 Ductless air conditioning system

 Easy to install, the ductless air conditioner suits all types of homes: condos, bungalows, cottages.
 No need for air ducts.
-Usually, one unit only will cool the total living area.
+Usually, only one unit is necessary to cool the e living area.

 Ductless heat pump system